 Free Admission with Donation of a Non-Perishable Food Item

 The Mystic Seaport Carolers will perform a holiday concert in the Greenmanville Church at 2 p.m.
-The Carol Sing will commence at Anchor Circle at 3 p.m. led by choral director Jamie Spillane and backed by the Museum Carolers and a brass quartet.
+The Carol Sing will commence at the Museum’s new McGraw Gallery Quadrangle at 3 p.m.
+It will be led by choral director Jamie Spillane and backed by the Carolers and a brass quartet.

 The Treworgy Planetarium will present “The Star of Bethlehem” at 11 a.m., 1 and 2 p.m.
 The free program explores the winter skies, merging science, mythology, religious observance, winter traditions and music.

-Additionally, visitors will have the opportunity to view the Mayflower II in the Museum’s shipyard, where she will be undergoing the first stages of an extensive restoration.
-The Plimoth Plantation ship will be at Mystic Seaport through the spring and will be open for visitors to board in the New Year.
+Additionally, visitors will have the opportunity to explore the award-winning exhibit “Ships, Clocks & Stars: The Quest for Longitude” on loan from the National Maritime Museum, London through March 28, 2016, and to view the Mayflower II in the Museum’s shipyard, where she is undergoing restoration.
+The Plimoth Plantation ship will be at Mystic Seaport through the spring.

 For more information, visit mysticseaport.org/carolsing.